 #4: Busted AVR

 Machines don’t like surprises.
 That’s why your generator has an automatic voltage regulator (AVR).
 This crucial component keeps the voltage steady to protect the alternator from things like overloads and surges.
 But when it breaks down, the AVR can choke off your generator’s output.

-If you know the ins and outs of using a multimer, you can use it to test your AVR.
+If you know the ins and outs of using a multimeter, you can use it to test your AVR.
 Take the leads off from the brush assembly.
 Then unscrew and remove the entire AVR.

 Start up the generator with the end plate still off.
-While it’s running, you’ll need to take readings:
+While it’s running, you’ll need to take voltage readings:

 - Across the brushes.